ComputationalDesignLab/surrogate-methods/_sources/setup.md

 3. To create a new env, run the command: ``conda create -n ENVNAME python=3.9``.
 Replace ENVNAME with whatever name you want to give to the new environment.
 The ``python=3.9`` after the environment name tells conda what version of python to install.
-    We will be using python version 3.9 for this class.
+    We will be using python version 3.9 in this book.

     ![Conda create](images/conda_create.png)